Posted on 28th October 2019

 Restless, Fox left again to travel up and down the country shaping his own spiritual path away from the church.

 During Fox’s travels, his preaching had attracted a small band of followers.
-They called themselves Children of the Light.
+They called themselves the Children of the Light.

 When Fox’s followers inevitably crossed paths with a group Seekers what do you think happened?